-Our corporate governance guidelines and the listing requirements of the New York Stock Exchange require that a majority of the board be comprised of independent directors.
-Our current board composition far exceeds this requirement, as eight of our nine directors are independent, with the one exception being our chief executive officer.
-Four of our board members are women, including one woman of color, and we have appointed seven new directors to our board since 2015.
+Our corporate governance guidelines and the listing requirements of the New York Stock Exchange (NYSE) require that a majority of the board be comprised of independent directors.
+Our current board composition far exceeds this requirement, as nine of our ten directors are independent, with the one exception being our chief executive officer.
+We have appointed eight new directors to our board since 2015.
+Four of our directors are women, including one woman of color, and two of our three key board committees are chaired by female directors.
 Our board has chosen to separate the positions of board chair and chief executive officer, which strengthens the board's independent oversight of the company's performance and governance standards.
 All of our directors stand for election annually, and we have a majority voting standard in uncontested elections.
-The board has regular executive sessions of independent directors, and the Audit, Compensation, and Governance and Corporate Responsibility Committees are all composed solely of independent directors.
+The board has regular executive sessions of independent directors, and the Audit, Compensation, and Governance and Corporate Responsibility Committees are all composed solely of independent directors in accordance with NYSE and SEC rules.